 Step 10: Prepare and file a patent application

 The preparation and filing of the patent application should be handed off to a patent attorney.
-The patent attorney will help you to identify the point of novelty of your invention, the minimally viable product to help get broad patent protection and to write it in a way to help mitigate the possibility that infringers would design around your patent in the future.
+The patent attorney will help you to identify the point of novelty of your invention, the minimally viable product to help get broad patent protection, and to write it in a way to help mitigate the possibility that infringers would design around your patent in the future.

 In the short term, it will cost you more money.
 However, in the long run, the quality will be higher but the overall costs lower.

 Inventors that write the patent application themselves make critical mistakes.
 That has been my experience at least when I consult with them.
-Because I have to fix the mistakes, the cost to fix it is expensive, and sometimes they cannot be fixed.
+Because I have to fix the mistakes, the cost to fix them is expensive, and sometimes they cannot be fixed.
 You wouldn’t operate on yourself.
 Don’t represent yourself either.
 Get some professional help.

 A poor man’s patent doesn’t help you either.
 It is another way that those that try to get patent protection themselves hurt themselves.
 A poor man’s patent is mailing a description of the invention to yourself so that you have a government date stamp via the United States Postal Service.
 However, we now live in a first inventor to file regime.
 Mailing things to yourself is useless.
 Don’t do it.
 Just file the patent application.

 If you are wondering about the cost to get a patent, read my Patent Cost article.
+You can also understand the costs in terms of the timeline during the patent process.
+Read my article about the Patent Cost Timeline.

 Step 11: Launch or start marketing your product or service